hbarton2/cscd350-f24-AndTheyWereRoomates/TECHNICAL_DOC.md

     * Example: `remove relationship Apple Banana`
 ---
 ## Rename Commands
+* Please make sure to read CLI Usage before reading this section.
-These commands rename things in the editor.
+* These commands rename things in the editor.

 1. rename class `<old name> <new name>` - renames the currently selected class to the new name
    * Example: `rename class Apple Banana`